croesusfin/label-when-approved-action/README.md

 # Label approved pull requests

 This GitHub Action applies a label of your choice to pull requests that reach a specified number of approvals.
-For teams using [Pull Reminders](https://pullreminders.com), this action can be used to exclude approved pull requests from reminders.

 ## Usage